AlgoTradingHub/theplatform-book/source/verbs/conditional/vcond.md

 **Syntax:** ```?[cond; vector for true; vector for false]```

-This verb returns value made of second or third argument depending on first boolean scalar or vector argument.
+This verb returns vаlue made of second or third argument depending on first boolean scalar or vector argument.
 Think about vector if-then-else expression.
 Boolean truth results in second argument usage, false - in third one.

 First scalar boolean is the same condition expression.